Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: Worker Transmission Control

 The data plane acceleration engine described in §\ref{sec:in_network_engine} is independent of the worker-side update transmission control algorithm.
-Next, we describe the rationale behind the worker-side update transmission rate control that arises through the alternative queue design in the Olaf queue.
+In this section, we describe the rationale behind the worker-side update transmission rate control that arises through the alternative queue design in the Shesha queue.
 We then describe a feedback mechanism from the accelerator engine to the workers and finally worker-side transmission control to handle congestion in the queue.

-\textbf{How should the workers pick a transmission rate?} Given that the goal of the large-scale DRL training application is to minimize staleness, i.e., AoM, the workers need to pick a transmission rate that keeps congestion low.
-The alternative queue design of Olaf, specifically, the opportunistic aggregation per cluster, implies that congestion only arises with Olaf when the number of active clusters exceeds the number of queue memory slots (queue size).
-This is due to the queue keeping at most one update at a time from every cluster, and that each update exactly requires one memory segment.
-As long as the number of clusters is less than the available memory segments in the queue the workers can transmit updates at the highest possible rate which also minimizes the AoM.
-If the number of active clusters exceeds the queue size the workers have to pick a transmission rate that collectively reduces congestion, hence, reducing the update losses affecting the AoM.
-Next, we propose a feedback-based transmission control algorithm that acts as an arbitration scheme.
+\textbf{How should a Worker pick a Transmission Rate?} Given that the goal of the DRL training application is to minimize staleness, i.e., AoM, the workers need to pick a transmission rate that keeps congestion low.
+The alternative queue design of Shesha, specifically, the opportunistic aggregation per cluster, implies that congestion only arises with Shesha when the number of active clusters $U$ exceeds the number of queue memory slots (queue size) $Q_{\max}$.
+This is due to the queue keeping at most one update at a time from every cluster, and each update exactly requires one memory segment.
+Respectively, this arises under model segmentation when the number of clusters $U$ times the number of segments $\Tilde{S}$ exceeds $Q_{\max}$.
+Hence, as long as $U\cdot \Tilde{S} \leq Q_{\max}$, the workers can transmit updates at the highest possible rate, which also minimizes the AoM.
+Otherwise, the workers have to pick a transmission rate that collectively reduces congestion, hence reducing the update losses affecting the AoM.
+In the following, we assume $\Tilde{S}=1$ for notation clarity and propose a feedback-based transmission control algorithm that acts as an arbitration scheme.